shenwei356/seqkit/doc/docs/usage.md

 split sequences into files by name ID, subsequence of given region, part size or number of parts.

+If you just want to split by parts or sizes, please use "seqkit split2", which can apply to paired- and single-end FASTQ.

+If you want to cut a sequence into multiple segments, please use 'kmcp utils split-genomes' (https://bioinf.shenwei.me/kmcp/usage/#split-genomes).
+E.g., cutting into 4 segments of equal size, with no overlap between adjacent segments:

+    kmcp utils split-genomes -m 1 -k 1 --split-number 4 --split-overlap 0 input.fasta -O out

 Attentions:
   1. For the two-pass mode (-2/--two-pass), The flag -U/--update-faidx is recommended to ensure the .fai file matches the FASTA file.

-If you just want to split by parts or sizes, please use "seqkit split2", which also applies for paired- and single-end FASTQ.

 The definition of region is 1-based and with some custom design.